 A feast for the senses!
-From the incomparable architectural delights of Borobudur and Prambanan on the island of Java, to picturesque landscapes and beach bliss at Lombok, this Indonesia tour is packed full of incredible experiences.
+From the incomparable architectural and cultural delights of Borobudur and Ubud on the island of Java, to picturesque landscapes and beach bliss at Lombok, this Indonesia vacation is packed full of incredible experiences.
 On this tour of Indonesia, your accommodation is a delight in itself: rest your head in some of the finest and highest quality hotels in Indonesia!

 Borobudur is considered the garden of Java, due to its agricultural heritage and timeless fertile lands.
 Borobudur is most famed for its ancient 9th century Mahayana Buddhist temple, located on a hill between the twin volcanoes of Sundoro-Sumbing and Merbabu-Merapi, and next to Progo River and Elon River.

-Head from your hotel to the traditional village of Jo Wahan, home to an array of cottage industries, including ceramic creations, tofu production.
-It is in Jo Wahan that the popular Javan rice crackers are made!
-Experience this unique village with a bicycle ride where you can observe the locals, before ending up at a restaurant for lunch.
-Afterwards, venture onward to the famous Borobudur Temple, which many say rivals Cambodia’s Angkor Wat!
+Borobudur Temple Sunrise Visit (Half Day) Awake early to take the one hour drive to the famous Borobudur Temple, which many say rivals Cambodia’s Angkor Wat!
 This famous 9th century temple is the largest Buddhist temple in the world.
-This giant pyramid structure was based on an ancient text and took about one hundred years to be completed, and old documents suggest it was inaugurated in 824 AD.
-Rising up from the green plains in a similar shape to its neighbouring volcanoes, it is a most marvellous setting for watching the sunset, although there is quite a climb up its six tiers to the top.
-Reaching the top, however, is well worth it as you will find 72 small latticework stupas that each house a Buddha.
+This giant pyramid structure was based on an ancient text and took about one hundred years to be completed and old documents suggest it was inaugurated in 824 AD.
+Rising up from the green plains in a similar shape to its neighbouring volcanoes, it is a most marvellous setting to watch the sunrise, although there is quite a climb up its six tiers to reach the top.
+However, reaching the top is well worth it as you will find 72 small latticework stupas that each house a Buddha.
 Once you have witnessed the beautiful, tranquil views, head back to your hotel for breakfast.
-(Half Day; Private activity & transfers; Time of the Day: Morning (sunrise); Travel time to activity: 30 mins; Duration: 6 hrs including 2-3 hrs cycling depending on your interest; Fitness level: Easy to moderate, as you will have to climb up 100 gentle steps to the temple; Please note that views can be obstructed during cloudy or rainy weather.
+(Half Day; Private activity & transfers; Time of the Day: Morning (sunrise); Travel time to activity: 30 mins; Duration: 3 hrs; Fitness level: Easy to moderate, as you will have to climb up 100 gentle steps to the temple; Please note that views can be obstructed during cloudy or rainy weather.
 Guests will have to leave their hotel at 0300 hrs to reach the temples at sunrise.)

 Ubud is the cultural heart of Bali.
 Home to the country’s royal family, the town is rich in art and at the center of Balinese craft and traditional dance.